joomla/rfc/proposed/form-admin-meta.md

 The goal is to provide a graphical user interface for creating and editing forms and views as a core component.
 Standard fields and user-defined fields are to be equally supported.

-When saved, user-defined fields must be included in versioning, provided the underlying table supports versioning.
+When saved, user-defined fields must be included in versioning, provided the affected extension/feature supports versioning.

 The functionality shall also be available for extensions.